edgehew/spectrogram-generator/README.md

 This project is a Go application that allows users to generate an audio spectrogram from a YouTube video URL.
 The application downloads the audio from the specified YouTube video URL and creates a spectrogram image in PNG format.

-This project relies on ffmepg to convert downloaded audio files in WAV format.
+This project relies on ffmepg to convert downloaded audio files to WAV format.

 ## Project Structure